tnichols217/notes-old/example.md

 			- more list items
 	- 2
 		# Column 2
-		This column is twice as wide because it has the value
+		This column is twice as wide because it has the value set to 2
+		- !!!col
+			-